-A few of those advocates and educators, including the infamous Miss Major Griffin-Gracy, are on this list.
+A few of those advocates and educators, including the famous Miss Major Griffin-Gracy, are on this list.
 Each of the individuals listed run companies, organizations, or funds that support the LGBTQ+ community and use their platforms to share about being a Black member of the community.
-There is an overlap in race and sexuality, and we can't acknowledge the successes of the gay liberation movement without the inequities that still exist within it.
+There is an overlap in race and sexuality, and we can't acknowledge the successes of the LGBTQ+ movement without the inequities that still exist within it.

 About Zim: Devin-Norelle is a non-binary model, trans advocate, writer, and creator of Trans is Beautiful Apparel.
 Ze can be found in a recent New York Fashion Week show for Chromat or in published articles for Teen Vogue, Allure, them, and Out magazine.